mkumar73/beckernick.github.io/_posts/2016-09-13-yelp-reviews.markdown

 # Training a Model with Big Data

-Normally I'd define 'big data' as data too large to fit into memory (which this is not).
-But, since the processing time required to analyze this much text is enormous, I'll count this as well.
 In other situations, we might read the whole dataset into memory and build a tf-idf or bag of words matrix.
 In fact, I've done that for other text analysis tasks (see []() and []() for examples).
 But here, since the data is so large, our processing and tokenization time would be gigantic even if we could fit everything into memory.

 To get around this, we need to change the optimization process.
 When the dataset size is small, optimization may be fastest by solving directly for the solution.
 In OLS linear regression, this would be performing the linear algebra to solve for the optimal weights (w = (X'X)-1X'y).